jarviscanada/jarvis_data_eng_AlexandreBellemin-Magninot/linux_sql/README.md

 ```

 ### host_info.sh
-Collects static hardware information: hostname, CPU and memory infos.
+Collects static hardware information: hostname, CPU, and memory details.

 **Usage**
 ```
 # Insert hardware specs data into the DB
-# In this example localhost is the hostname, 5432 the port used
+# In this example, localhost is the hostname, 5432 is the port used
 # host_agent the DB name, postgres the DB username
 ./scripts/host_info.sh localhost 5432 host_agent postgres db_user_password
 ```

 ### host_usage.sh
-Collects real-time metrics information: CPU, memory and disk usage.
+Collects real-time metrics: CPU, memory, and disk usage.

 **Usage**
 ```
 # Insert hardware usage data into the DB
-# In this example localhost is the hostname, 5432 the port used
+# In this example, localhost is the hostname, 5432 is the port used
 # host_agent the DB name, postgres the DB username
 ./scripts/host_usage.sh localhost 5432 host_agent postgres db_user_password
 ```